The greenhouse project is finally in the works. Excavation done for two side-by-side greenhouses, and a retention pond to capture water from them.

 This is a design where all of the costs are up front.
 Once it is built, it will require almost no outside inputs.

 Greenhouses are not simple.
-Byron has spent countless hours researching this–figuring out the structures and systems, and their resource footprints, and is very excited about this design.
+Byron has spent countless hours researching this–figuring out the structures and systems, and their resource footprints, and is very excited about these designs.